tancredi/dependants-parser/README.md

 * `[ filepath ]` - Path to target module.
 This needs to be the real filename.
 * `[ root ]` - Directory to recursively scan for dependants.
-* `[ importRegex ]` - Import syntax expression.
+* `[ importPattern ]` - Import syntax expression.
 Used to parse out a file's dependency.
+You can also pass an object containing the keys 'exp' (RegExp) and 'offset' (number) of the result module string
 * `[ match ]` - (Optional) Filename match expression.
 Use to filter files to scan.

 #### `.patterns`